opendatacube/datacube-ows/docs/cfg_colourramp_styles.rst

 Colour-ramp styles support automatic legend generation.
 Specialised legend configuration is described `below <#legend-configuration>`__.

+.. note:: Spelling

-Note on spelling: I am Australian and spell it "colour".
+   I am Australian and spell it "colour".
 Most software packages use the US spelling "color".
 Within the configuration file format we use the software conventional spelling, but within the text of this documentation, I use the UK/Australian spelling.

 ---------------------------